Coronavirus – Questions and Answers

 Salary sacrifice (also known as salary exchange) is a contractual agreement between an employer and an employee.
 The agreement forgoes salary for an equivalent non-cash benefit, one option being in exchange for employer pension contributions.

-Note: for Furloughed staff the post sacrifice salary is the claim amount, limited as mentioned above, and only the employer’s minimum contribution requirement of 3% can be claimed.
+Note: the post sacrifice salary would be the claim amount for any UK Government support schemes.
 The employer would be responsible for the employee contribution due to the salary sacrifice agreement.

-Employees are allowed to cease their pension scheme membership at any time.
-However, there is strict legislation which prevents employers from encouraging their staff from opting out or leaving their scheme.
+Once enrolled employees are allowed to cease their pension scheme membership at any time.
+However, there is strict legislation which prevents employers from encouraging their staff from opting out or leaving their scheme, and employers would be well advised not to initiate discussions on this subject.

 Employers are obliged to allow employees to opt back in should they wish to do so, unless a previous request to opt in was received in the last 12 months.
 Given the current circumstances we would encourage employers to facilitate employee wishes where possible.